aomidsalar/RNA-Seq_Splice-Break2/README.md

 ## Introduction
 In the paper, *Common Mitochondrial Deletions in RNA-Seq: Evaluation of Bulk, Single-Cell and Spatial Transcriptomic Datasets*, we evaluated a variety of RNA-Seq datasets for common mitochondrial DNA (mtDNA) deletions using the bioinformatics tool [Splice-Break2](https://github.com/brookehjelm/Splice-Break2).
 The scripts within this repository were used for processing our data in conjunction with Splice-Break.

-Each directory contains README files with usage instructions.
+Each directory contains README files with additional information and usage instructions.
 ### Data_Availability_and_Accession
 This directory contains references to the studies used in this paper and their corresponding accession information.
 ### Processing_FASTQ_from_GEO